Matagorda County DWI Court Process

 1. Arraignment (First Appearance)

-• Entering a plea: You will be asked to enter a plea of guilty, not guilty, or no contest.
-A plea of "not guilty" is the most common plea at this stage, even if you believe you may be guilty, as it allows you time to review the evidence and explore your legal options.
-A plea of "no contest" means you are not admitting guilt, but you are not contesting the charges.
-The court can then find you guilty based on the evidence.
+• Entering a Plea: You will be asked to enter a plea of guilty, not guilty, or no contest.
+A "not guilty" plea preserves your right to a trial.
+A "no contest" plea means you are not admitting guilt, but will accept the punishment.

 2. Pre-Trial Hearings